 With its 47mm wide case, the new PAM 319 is huge, but, unlike many recent cases of horological gigantomania, there was a good reason behind the choice of the size.

 The in-house manufactured Calibre P.2006/3 hand-wound movement that beats inside the case measures generous 13.75 lignes in diameter, which roughly translates into not very impressive, but still generous 31 millimeters of case fitting size.

-The movement is supposed to store enough energy to power the watch for 8 days or about 192 hours, that’s why Panerai employed a relatively rare among other watchmakers design featuring not even two, but three mainspring barrels.
+The movement is supposed to store enough energy to keep ticking for eight days or about 192 hours, that’s why Panerai employed a relatively rare design featuring not even two, but three mainspring barrels.

 Like earlier 8-Days models, this one also features a linear power reserve indicator at 6 o’clock and features a three-dimensional dial with a SuperLuminova-coated layer sandwiched between the inner and outer layers.
-The dial itself sports high-contrast and highly-legible, clean layout making it a real pleasure to watch.
+The dial itself sports high-contrast and highly-legible, clean layout making it a real pleasure to look at.

-Unlike most others rattrapante chronographs, the PAM00319 needs only two buttons to operate the complication with both push-pieces moved to the left side of the case in order to balance the heavy-looking winding crown guard on the right.
+Unlike most others “rattrapante” chronographs, the PAM 319 needs only two buttons to operate the complication with both push-pieces moved to the left side in order to balance the heavy-looking winding crown guard on the right.